Manage Catalyst SD-WAN Security Objects and Security Profiles

 This refers to the severity levels of logs generated by the system, which can be configured to control the granularity of information logged.

-The TLS/SSL Decryption object refers to a feature or configuration that enables administrators to inspect and manage encrypted traffic passing through the network.
+The TLS/SSL Decryption profile allows administrators to inspect and manage encrypted traffic within the network.

 Note

-Before creating a TLS/SSL Decryption object in Security Cloud Control, you need to configure certificate authority (CA) from Catalyst SD-WAN Manager under Configuration > Certificates > Certificate Authority.
+Before creating a TLS/SSL Decryption profile in Security Cloud Control Firewall Management, you must configure certificate authority (CA) from Catalyst SD-WAN Manager under Configuration > Certificates > Certificate Authority.

 Field